Dropshipping vs ecommerce: a detailed comparison

 • eBay

-When a company follows the traditional ecommerce format, they have a website listing products for sale and consumers choose products they want to buy.
-They add them to their basket and checkout, making a debit card payment.
 The company receives the order and processes it.
-They’ll have a warehouse where they pick the stock from, pack it up, and send it to the customer via a courier.
+They’ll have a warehouse space where they pick the stock from, pack it up, and send it to the customer via a courier.
 Larger companies like Amazon may use their own delivery drivers.

-The product comes directly from the manufacturer and they sell it from their warehouse, taking stock from their own site, and handling the order in-house every step of the way.
+The product comes directly from the manufacturer and they sell it from their warehouse, taking stock from their own site and handling the order in-house every step of the way.

 What is dropshipping?

-Dropshipping is a form of ecommerce, but it follows a different process.
-It accounts for around a quarter of all ecommerce sales, but like ecommerce, it’s a business model that is growing in prevalence.
+To do dropshipping, you still need a website and you still need suppliers, but you don’t need a physical store or warehouse.
+Dropshipping accounts for around a quarter of all ecommerce sales, but like ecommerce, it’s a business model that’s growing in prevalence.

 Examples of dropshipping companies include:

-• Hygo
+• AliExpress

-• Gadgetox
+• CJdropshipping

-• Bluecrate
+• Meesho

 Benefits of ecommerce

-The modern way of shopping
+Caters to the modern way of shopping

-Firstly, it’s fast becoming the preferred way to shop.
-Shoppers are moving online, and current data predicts that by 2040 – in less than 20 years – over 95% of all purchases will be made online.
 This is largely down to the integration of the internet in every aspect of our lives, but also due to the increased demand for convenience.
 People work long hours and often don’t have time to buy things physically.
 Ecommerce offers them an invaluable solution to that problem.

-Bolster physical retailers
+Bolsters physical retailers

-On top of boosting brand awareness and generating a more reliable source of income, another benefit for retailers (and consumers) is that the internet isn’t bound by brick and mortar square footage.
-You can sell a vast range of products and not have to worry about the arduous task of visual merchandising it all.
+On top of boosting brand awareness and generating a more reliable source of income, another benefit for retailers (and consumers) is that the internet isn’t bound by square footage.

 Cheaper to run

-A lot of ecommerce businesses are just that – they’ve never had and will never have a physical store.
-The benefit is that you don’t need to pay ghastly high rent rates in expensive shopping centres or in retail parks.
-This allows you to get up and running from pretty much anywhere – including your living room!
+The benefit is that you don’t need to pay extortionate rent rates in expensive shopping centres or retail parks.
+This allows you to get up and running from pretty much anywhere – including your living room.

-There are countless dining room to boardroom success stories in the ecommerce world, with numerous high profile brands, such as Amazon, starting from the confines of a house.
 The only outlay at the beginning is the cost of the goods.
-As the business grows it may need to expand into a warehouse, but this remains cheaper than running a shop as well.
+As the business grows, it may need to expand into a warehouse, but this remains cheaper than running a shop as well.

 Drawbacks of ecommerce